bebau/grcon22/README.md

 I don't know how many points per challenge is good, but we'll pretend 100 is a base value and suggest a number based on difficulty.
 Scale as appropriate.

+Each challenge has a `public/` folder that holds files facing the challenger, and a `private/` folder with solutions and creation files for the challenge.

 ## *Solve My Bomb* Challenges

 ### Flavortext